alem-platform/sprint-js/story07/dom-treat/README.md

 Create two functions that manipulate different elements in the DOM using JavaScript.

 1. `changeParagraphText`: function that selects a <p> element by its ID and changes its inner text to provided text.
-2. `addCssClassToDiv`: function that selects a <div> element by its ID and adds a CSS class called "highlight".
+2. `addCssClassToDiv`: function that selects a <div> element by its ID and adds a provided CSS class called.

 ### Expected Functions: